icerpc/icerpc-csharp/examples/protobuf/Stream/README.md

 # StreamProtobuf

 This example application illustrates how to stream random numbers from a server to a client.
-This is a variation of the [Stream] example but using [Protobuf] instead of Slice to define the contract between the client and the server.

 You can build the client and server applications with: